Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

-We applied the proposed single-pass and baseline algorithms 5-6 to the mentioned tensors of size $300\times 300\times 300$ with the tubal rank $R=40$.
-The obtained numerical results reported in Table \ref{tab:synthe_} demonstrate the robustness of the proposed algorithms compared to the baselines.
-These simulations convinced us that the proposed algorithm is more efficient than the other techniques.
+We applied the proposed single-pass algorithms and the baseline Algorithms~\ref{crosstensor}--\ref{QIsinglepass} to the tensors described above, each of size $300 \times 300 \times 300$, with tubal rank $R=40$.
+The numerical results, reported in Table~\ref{tab:synthe_}, demonstrate the robustness of the proposed algorithms compared to the baselines.
+These simulations confirm that the proposed algorithm is more efficient than the other techniques.